getify/You-Dont-Know-JS/async & performance/ch1.md

 This is not just about what happens from the beginning of a `for` loop to the end of a `for` loop, which of course takes *some time* (microseconds to milliseconds) to complete.
 It's about what happens when part of your program runs *now*, and another part of your program runs *later* -- there's a gap between *now* and *later* where your program isn't actively executing.

-Practically all non-trivial programs ever written (especially in JS) have had in some way or another had to manage this gap, whether that be in waiting for user input, requesting data from a database or file system, sending data across the network and waiting for a response, or performing a repeated task at a fixed interval of time (like animation).
+Practically all non-trivial programs ever written (especially in JS) have in some way or another had to manage this gap, whether that be in waiting for user input, requesting data from a database or file system, sending data across the network and waiting for a response, or performing a repeated task at a fixed interval of time (like animation).
 In all these various ways, your program has to manage state across the gap in time.
 As they famously say in London (of the subway system): "mind the gap".

 In fact, the relationships between the *now* and *later* parts of your program is at the heart of asynchronous programming.